Date of Birth: 23/10/94

 Four months later Jack was dethroned losing on points against 7-0 Harry Scarff in what was considered an upset at the time.

-But perhaps the fight fans will never forget is a brutal eight round draw with old amateur rival Troy Williamson in June 2018, a contest that was one Britain’s best that year.
+But perhaps the fight fans will never forget is a brutal eight-round draw with old amateur rival Troy Williamson in June 2018, a contest that was one of Britain’s best that year.

 Flatley who had his first professional fight in October 2015 had a fine unpaid career and beat Hughie Fury in three of their four amateur meetings.